 5-15.200 - Organization of Land Acquisition Section

-The Section is administered by a Chief and one or more Assistant Chiefs.
+The Section is administered by a Chief, a Deputy Chief, and one or more Assistant Chiefs.
 The Section is divided into a number of units.

 - Litigation Unit.
 Attorneys assigned to the Litigation Unit litigate eminent domain cases for which responsibility is retained by the Land Acquisition Section.
 They also monitor and consult with responsible Assistant U.S. Attorneys on pre-trial, trial and post-trial activities in eminent domain cases where responsibility has been delegated to a U.S. Attorney's Office by the Land Acquisition Section.